 5. Tacx Neo Smart Direct Driver Trainer

-This trainer is best for the serious cyclist looking for a performance-oriented trainer that can withstand intense winter training sessions and that offers smart connectivity.
+This trainer is best for serious cyclists seeking a performance-oriented trainer that can withstand intense winter training sessions and that offers smart connectivity.
 It’s also a good choice for anyone seeking a more realistic road feel.
 Unlike most resistance trainers, this one is used without a rear wheel.
 The result is that you won’t need to spend extra money on a trainer tire or worry about wear and tear on the rear tire during indoor training sessions.

 - Quiet operation